karanoberoi28/Statistics/README.md

 A Curated list of statistics interview questions and answers.

 I started an initiative on LinkedIn in which I post statistics interview questions.
 For better access, the questions and answers will be updated in this repo.
-If you would like to participate in this questions and answers follow me on [LinkedIn](https://www.linkedin.com/in/karan-oberoi-87b75318/)
+If you would like to participate in these questions and answers follow me on [LinkedIn](https://www.linkedin.com/in/karan-oberoi-87b75318/)